 June 7 to 16, 2019

-North by Northeast (NXNE) is a 10-day summer festival destination for emerging artists and major-label headliners to have the chance to preform in front of other artists, industry professionals and fans.
+North by Northeast (NXNE) is a 10-day Toronto summer festival for emerging artists and major-label headliners to have the chance to perform in front of other artists, industry professionals, and music fans.
 In recent years, this festival has also expanded to include digital interactive innovators to the gap between technology and the arts.

-Toward the end of June and the beginning of July (the 23rd to the 2nd), you can attend the Toronto Jazz Festival.
-During this festival, rhythm-lovers can indulge in some of the best jazz music of our day.
+Toward the end of June and the beginning of July, you can attend the popular TD Toronto Jazz Festival.
+The city comes alive and rhythm-lovers can indulge in some of the best jazz music of our day throughout the city.
+The festival began in 1987 and still brings in listeners by the millions.
+Take your pick with hundreds of artists performing over this 10-day summer music festival.

 July 11 to August 3, 2019